Top 2000: 2020s

 Because of the COVID-19 pandemic, the Top 2000 Café was closed to visitors in 2020 and 2021 before reopening to the public in 2022.

 Beginning in 2020, the broadcast began earlier than ever, starting at midnight on Christmas, to allow for the playing of more longer album versions in place of their shortened radio edits.

+In 2020, DJ Ruud de Wild was criticized for pronouncing the title of the song "Niggas in Paris" uncensored while presenting.
+He also said the word "nigga" in other instances around the playing of the song.

 In 2023, the entire top 10 remained in the same position as the year before, for the first time.
 In honor of the list's 25th anniversary in 2023, the songs which ranked 2,001 to 2,500 were also published as De Extra 500 and broadcast on NPO Radio 2 from 11 to 15 December.
 That year, a record number of 381 songs by Dutch artists made the list.

+In 2025, there was a new record of 397 songs on the list made by Dutch artists.
+The news stories surrounding this edition of the list included Freek Rikkerink (of Suzan & Freek)'s terminal lung cancer diagnosis, Marco Borsato's acquittal during his child sex abuse trial, the K3 reunion, and the continued popularity of the Beste Zangers reality television program.